-- 1 packet Chirashi Sushi Mix (I used “Sushi Taro brand”)
+- 1 package chirashi sushi mix (I used “Sushi Taro brand”)

-- When rice is cooked, take out some rice into a small bowl, and mix with Sakura Denbu to make pink colored rice.
+- When rice is finished cooking, take out some rice into a small bowl, and mix with Sakura Denbu to make pink colored rice.

 - Place the rest of rice into a large bowl and add one packet of Chirashi Sushi Mix while the rice is still hot.
 Fold everything together with the rice using a rice paddle.
 Gently slice through the rice to separate the grains.
 Cover with moist towel so it will not dry out.

-- Make thin egg crepe & shredded egg crepe garnish.
-Save 1 egg crepe for Temari Sushi (to make 2 Temari Sushi) and cut into thin julienne strips.
+- Make thin egg crepe.
+Save 1 egg crepe to make 2 Temari Sushi and cut the rest of egg crepes into thin julienne strips.

-- For Chirashi Sushi Cake, prepare a container of your choice (round/square, small/big).
+- Prepare a container of your choice (round/square, small/big).
 First place shredded egg crepe garnish on the bottom.
 Make sure there is no space between.
-Then add ½ inch layer of pink rice, then finally put Chirashi Sushi on top.
-Between rice and container, place the sliced cucumber around the bowl so when you flip upside down it will nicely decorate the bottom trim.
+Then add ½ inch (1.3 cm) layer of pink rice, then finally put Chirashi Sushi on top.
+Between rice and container, place the sliced cucumber around the bowl so when you flip it upside down it will nicely decorate the bottom trim.

 - Flip on a plate and decorate as you wish.
 To make sashimi rose, you overlap half a piece of sashimi with the next one and roll them up.

-- For Temari Sushi, cut the thin egg crepe into half and place it on a sheet of plastic wrap.
-Put about 1-2 Tbsp. of Chirashi Sushi on top of the egg crepe and wrap it tightly.
+- Cut the thin egg crepe into half and place it on a sheet of plastic wrap.
+Put about 1-2 Tbsp of Chirashi Sushi on top of the egg crepe and wrap it tightly.
 Keep it wrapped until you are ready to serve.